Stress and Addiction

 The long-term activation of the stress-response system is not good for your mind, body, and spirit.
 Being exposed to cortisol and other stress hormones disrupts your body’s processes.
 Many turn to drugs as a way to temporarily alleviate the stress that builds up.
 Stress is a key contributor to addiction.

 Prolonged stress responses change your brain chemistry, and people seek to find an outlet to relieve themselves from stress.
 This outlet is where addictive patterns begin.
 When you are stressed out, it is difficult to make healthy decisions.
 We want it to end quickly.
 However, you have to learn to deal with the stresses in life productively and healthily.
 Turning to drugs to deal with stress will only lead to addiction.
+If you or someone you know is struggling with addiction, consider seeking help from an alcohol rehab center in Los Angeles.
+It’s a step toward a healthier, stress-free life.

 Signs and Symptoms of Stress